lifeanddeath/oracle-certification-javaSE8-programmer/src/operators_and_statements/OperationsAndStatementsNotes.md

 If break keyword is not used after each statement, the flow will be continued.

 After each case keyword you should write the data and then colon.

+Case statement values should be literal, enum constant, or final constant.

+## While Statement

+A repetition control structure, which we refer to as a loop, executes a statement of code multiple times in succession.
+By using non-constant variables, each repetition of statement may be different.
+For example, a statement that  iterates over a list of uniqeu names and outputs them would encounter a new name on every execution of the loop.

+## do-While Statement

+The primary difference between the syntactic structure of a do-while loop and a while loop is that a do while loop purposely orders the statement or block of statements before the conditional expression, in order to reinforce that the statement will be executed before the expression is ever evaluated.